Best practices for using Office 365 on a slow network

 Best practices for using SharePoint lists

 Working with list data offline to "scrub", analyze, or report data is a great way to minimize the impact of a slow network.
-You can read and write most lists from Microsoft Access 2013 by linking to them.
+You can read and write most lists from Microsoft Access 2019 and Microsoft Access 2016 by linking to them.
 You can also export a list to an Excel Table, which creates a one-way data connection between the Excel table and the list.
+Learn how to Work offline with tables that are linked to SharePoint lists.

 For more information, see the section "More about managing large lists" in Manage large lists and libraries in Office 365.